 Given the above, it's little wonder that Wix has only grown more popular over the past few years, drawing in ever-larger numbers of bloggers to its cloud-based platform.

-Designed for both beginners and professionals
+Great for both beginners and pros

 Modern, high-quality themes